Late Night Tues or Weds

 Call reception on 01668 281740 to make an appointment or go online via the link at the top of this page.
-You will be asked to give a brief description of your problem so the doctor has an idea why you are coming and so that the receptionist can assess the urgency and give you the most appropriate time.
+You will be asked to give a very brief description of your problem (ie back pain, headaches, man problem, woman problem, mental health) so the doctor has an idea why you are coming so he/she can look back in your records to see if you have been in with that problem before and also so that the receptionist can assess the urgency and give you the most appropriate appointment time and doctor.
+She is not being nosy, she is trying to help both you and the doctors.
 If you book online, we ask that you add what the problem is to the appointment please.

-Not all problems need a face to face consultation with the GP and you may only need a telephone call.
+Not all problems need a face to face consultation with the GP and you may only need a telephone call (see Telephone Appointments below).

 All urgent cases are seen on the day.
 If your condition is non-urgent, you can expect to see a GP within 2 working days or whenever suits you best.

 If you have more than one problem, please ask for a double appointment.

 We hold a late evening surgery on Tuesdays or Wednesdays for our own patients between 6.30pm and 7.30pm.
 This surgery is for those who are unable to attend appointments during normal surgery hours because of work or other commitments.
 Patients are seen by appointment only and we cannot carry out non-NHS work during this time, ie medicals.
 Should there be no patients booked into the clinic, we will close at 6pm as usual.

 Glendale Surgery, Belford Surgery and Well Close Square Medical group have agreed to see patients of those practices and also patients of Union Brae Surgery and Cheviot Medical Group between 6.30pm and 8pm on the following evenings:

 Saturday 8.30am - 1pm Well Close Medical Group